 Support for this view comes from research by Jonathan Haidt at New York University.
 His research shows that seeing someone help another person creates a heightened state of well-being that he calls “elevation.”
 Not only do we feel elevation when we watch a compassionate act, but we are then more likely to act with compassion ourselves.

 When Haidt and his colleagues applied his research to a business setting, he found that when leaders were fair and self-sacrificing, their employees would experience elevation.
 As a consequence, they felt more loyal and committed and were more likely to act in a helpful and friendly way with other employees for no particular reason.
-In other words, if a manager is service-oriented and ethical, he is more likely to make his employees follow suit and to increase their commitment to him or her.
+In other words, if a manager is service-oriented and ethical, he is more likely to make his employees follow suit and to increase their commitment to them.

 Elevation may even be a driving force behind creating a culture of compassion and kindness, whether in a workplace or in society at large.
 Social scientists James Fowler of UC San Diego and Nicolas Christakis of Harvard have demonstrated that helping is contagious: Acts of generosity, compassion, and kindness beget more generosity in a chain reaction of goodness.
 This is how culture is formed.
 Isn’t that the kind of workplace culture you would want to work in or lead?